Functional-Input Gaussian Processes with Applications to Inverse Scattering Problems: Applications to Inverse Scattering Problem

 After the dimension reduction, the three-dimensional outputs $f_{1}(g),f_{2}(g)$ and $f_{3}(g)$ are assumed to be mutually independent and follow the functional-input GP as the surrogate model.
-For any untried functional input $g\in V$, by the results of \eqref{mean} and \eqref{var}, the far-field pattern can by predicted by the following normal distribution:
+For any untried functional input $g\in V$, based on the results of \eqref{mean} and \eqref{var}, the far-field pattern can be predicted by the following normal distribution:

-where $\mathbf{f}_l=(f_l(g_1),\ldots,f_l(g_{n}))$, $k_l(g)=(K_l(g,g_1),\ldots,K_l(g,g_n))^T,(\mathbf{K}_{n,l})_{i,j}=K_l(g_i,g_j)$, and $K_l$ is the kernel function with the hyperparameters estimated based on $\mathbf{f}_l$.
+where $\mathbf{f}_l=(f_l(g_1),\ldots,f_l(g_{n}))$, $\mathbf{k}_l(g)=(K_l(g,g_1),\ldots,K_l(g,g_n))^T,(\mathbf{K}_{n,l})_{i,j}=K_l(g_i,g_j)$, and $K_l$ is the kernel function with the hyperparameters estimated based on $\mathbf{f}_l$.

 The linear kernel of \eqref{eq:lk} and the nonlinear kernel of \eqref{eq:nonlinearkernel} are both performed.
 The optimal kernel is selected by comparing the LOOCV errors in predicting the far-field pattern.
-The LOOCV error based on the linear kernel is $9.6\times 10^{-8}$, which is slightly smaller than that of the nonlinear kernel, $9.9\times 10^{-8}$.
-Therefore, we apply the linear kernel and examine its prediction performance for two test functions, $g(\mathbf{x})=1-\sin(x_2)$ and $g(\mathbf{x})=1$.
-The images of the true far-field patterns and their predictions are illustrated in Figure \ref{fig:realcase_prediction}.
-Compared to the ground truth, the predictions can capture the underlying structures reasonably well with some discrepancies appearing on the lower right corner when predicting the first test function.
-The MAPEs in predicting the far-field patterns for these two test functions are $1.10\%$ and $0.03\%$, respectively.
+The LOOCV error based on the linear kernel is $3.6\times 10^{-6}$, which is smaller than that of the nonlinear kernel, $1.2\times 10^{-5}$.
+Therefore, we apply the linear kernel and examine its prediction performance for the test function, $g(\mathbf{x})=1-\sin(x_2)$.
+Similar to Section \ref{sec:numericstudy}, two basis-expansion approaches, \texttt{FPCA} and \texttt{T3}, are compared.
+The images of the true far-field patterns and their predictions, along with their variances (in logarithm), are illustrated in Figure \ref{fig:realcase_prediction}.
+Compared to the ground truth, the predictions of \texttt{FIGP} can capture the underlying structures reasonably well with some discrepancies appearing on the lower right corner.
+On the other hand, both of the predictions of \texttt{FPCA} and \texttt{T3} appear to deviate more from the ground truth.
+The MSEs and average scores are reported in Table \ref{tab:prediction_comparison_realcase}, which indicates that the proposed method can outperform the two basis-expansion approaches in terms of prediction accuracy and uncertainty quantification.